Kids & Teens

 Thumb & Finger Sucking

 Thumb sucking is perfectly normal for infants, and many children stop by age two.
 Prolonged thumb sucking can create crooked teeth or bite problems for your child.
-If the habit continues beyond age three, ask Dr. Rude about ways to address a prolonged thumb sucking habit.
+If the habit continues beyond age three, ask Dr. Whitfield about ways to address a prolonged thumb sucking habit.

 Fluoride is a mineral that is found naturally in many things we eat or drink.
 It is nature’s way of helping prevent cavities.
 Both in-office fluorides and low strength home fluorides play important roles in helping to keep your teeth for a lifetime.
 Professional fluorides make teeth stronger and even heal weakened areas while home fluorides assist in this process.
 In the lifelong fight against cavities, both adults and children benefit from in-office treatment and home fluorides.
-If you live in a non-fluoridated community, ask Dr. Rude what he can do to make your child’s teeth stronger and more resistant to decay.
+If you live in a non-fluoridated community, ask Dr. Whitfield what he can do to make your child’s teeth stronger and more resistant to decay.

 Dental sealants are plastic coatings or barriers that protect the teeth against decay-causing bacteria.
 Usually, sealants are applied to the chewing surfaces of your back teeth (premolars and molars) where decay occurs most often.
 Applying a sealant to your teeth can prevent cavities and the need for fillings, which must be replaced every six to eight years.
 Children especially benefit from sealants.